lucafavatella/provisioning-osx/README.md

 $ bin/provision_osx
 ```

+Set requesting account password immediately
+at System Preferences > Security & Privacy > General
+(programmatically is tricky - see [issue 809](https://github.com/mathiasbynens/dotfiles).
+Test that when closing then reopening the laptop lid the account is locked.

 Finally optionally:
 ```
 $ brew install --cask lulu ## If pre-Catalina macOS, consult the homepage (`brew homepage --cask lulu`).
 After installation may require restart.